simonrupf/docker-php-mysql/README.md

 # PHP with MySQL support

-Stack of nginx web and PHP fpm servers for running PHP web applications with MySQL support.
+Nginx Unit application server for running PHP web applications with MySQL support.

 See also the [base image](https://hub.docker.com/r/simonrupf/php/dockerfile).